tchourse/tchourse/README.md

 </div>

 <!-- About Me Section -->
-Hi, I'm Tushar!
+Hi, I'm Tushar! <br>
-Passionate about Web Development.
+Passionate about Web Development. <br>
-Currently, I'm learning .NET API and Android development.
+Currently, I'm learning .NET API and Android development. <br>

 ## What I Do:
 - 🔧 Technologies I work with: